-Cervical cancer occurs in the cells of the cervix, the lower part of the uterus.
-Screening tests can find cervical cancer early, when treatment tends to be more successful.
-Screenings can also detect abnormal cells that may be pre-cancers, so they can be treated before the cells turn into cervical cancer.
+Cervical cancer doesn’t usually have symptoms, especially in the early stages.
+That’s why it’s so important to be tested.
+Screenings can find cancer early, when treatment is more likely to be successful.
+These recommended tests also detect abnormal cells that may be precancers, so they can be treated before the cells turn into cervical cancer.
 The most important thing you can do to help prevent cervical cancer is to have regular screenings starting at age 21.

 What causes cervical cancer?